Railways in Canberra: Regional

 The final Canberra Monaro Express departed Canberra station for Cooma on Saturday 26 November 1988.
 The cancellation of the service also removed the evening service from Canberra to Sydney, and was part of state-wide rail cuts in regional areas.
 NSW Minister for Transport Bruce Baird noted that passengers has been putting up with 'poor travelling conditions and deteriorating carriages'.
 Withdrawn services were replaced with road coaches.

 After just six-and-a-half years in service, the last XPT train departed Canberra station for Sydney.
 Around 250 people crowded the platform on Friday 9 February 1990 as the train departed amid protest from regular train users and local politicians.
 State Rail cited falling passenger numbers for the cancellation of the XPT, which was replaced with a daily return service using older rolling stock that was around an hour slower.

 In 1993, State Rail launched its new country flagship train fleet, the Xplorers, to replace the 'tired, rundown' system, with the first service arriving at Canberra station on Thursday 16 December.
 The Xplorer trains promised to cut 40 minutes off the Canberra-Sydney journey, bringing it back into line with times achieved 10 years earlier.
 NSW Minister for Transport, Bruce Baird, said the trains would be a 'major drawcard in attracting people back to rail services'.
 Within nine months the new trains and improved journey time had led to a 50 per cent increase in passenger numbers.
 Initially the Canberra-Sydney Xplorer trains were just two carriages, but were expanded to three carriages in 1995.

 From 23 April 1995, the X 2000 tilt train ran between Canberra and Sydney for a seven-week trial.
 Two daily services ran in addition to the three daily Xplorer services, with a journey time 45 minutes shorter.
 The service departed at 10.45am and 6.30pm, arriving Sydney at 2.10pm and 9.58pm respectively.

 In August 2017, NSW Deputy Premier John Barilaro announced the replacement of the state's entire regional rail fleet, including the Xplorer trains serving Canberra station.
 The Regional Rail programme will provide longer trains to replace XPT and Endeavour fleets (which will increase from 5 to 6 carriages and 2 to 3 respectively), however the new trains replacing Xplorer sets which service the Canberra to Sydney route will remain 3 carriages long despite these services being heavily booked, carrying more than 280,000 passengers per year.

 The ACT Government announced plans in March 2023 to build a new multi-modal station next to the current terminal building as part of the Eastlake urban redevelopment.
 The plans include co-location of the Canberra Railway Museum and integration of a future light rail line.

+Light rail proposed but never built

+In 1988, Comeng proposed a Light Rail system for Canberra.
+One line was proposed in three stages - Woden-City-Belconnen (about 18km), Woden-Tuggeranong (about 11.5km), and Belconnen-Kippax Centre (about 5.8km).